- Colorado Springs, CO, USA

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 A successful candidate must be able to work in a fast-paced environment with exceptional multi-tasking skills.
 Well-developed organizational, analytical and problem-solving skills are required.
 Applicants should be honest, confident, personable and professional.

-This position requires the ability to work in a professional courteous manner with the public and honor the Foundation's RITE values (Respect, Integrity, Teamwork and Excellence).
+This position requires the ability to work in a professional courteous manner with the public and honor the Foundation's recognized RITE values (Respect, Integrity, Teamwork and Excellence).

-The requirements listed above are representative of the knowledge, skill, and/or ability required.
+The requirements listed above are representative of the knowledge, skill and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

+A successful Fellowship candidate will demonstrate a commitment to serving the people and state of Colorado.
 Hiring is subject to employment pre-screening (background check).